percwg/perc-wg/double/draft-ietf-perc-double.md

 The following figure shows a double encrypted SRTP packet.
-The sides indicate the parts of the packet that are encrypted and authenticated by the hob-by-hop and end-to-end operations.
+The sides indicate the parts of the packet that are encrypted and authenticated by the hop-by-hop and end-to-end operations.

 ~~~~~